Health and Prevention

 Adolescent and School Health Program (thru Michigan Primary Care Association) for the Michigan Department of Community Health

-Kelly Sager-Johnson is the Regional Health Coordinator responsible for implementing each of these grants in the following counties of the central Upper Peninsula: Alger, Delta, Dickinson, Iron, Marquette, Menominee, and Schoolcraft.
+Kelly Sager is the Regional Health Coordinator responsible for implementing each of these grants in the following counties of the central Upper Peninsula: Alger, Delta, Dickinson, Iron, Marquette, Menominee, and Schoolcraft.

 The purpose of these grants is twofold: